filiphric/filiphric.com-new/content/8-common-mistakes-in-cypress-and-how-to-avoid-them/index.md

 It is important to remember that whenever a Cypress command finishes doing its job, it will move on to the next command.
 So once an element is found by the `.get(`)` command, we will move to the `.eq(0)` command.
 After that, we will move to our assertion that will fail.

 You might wonder why Cypress does not retry at this point, but it actually does.
 Just not the whole chain.
-By design, `.should()` command will [retry the previos command, but not the whole chain](https://twitter.com/filip_hric/status/1493964887336251394).
+By design, `.should()` command will [retry the previous command, but not the whole chain](https://twitter.com/filip_hric/status/1493964887336251394).
 This is why it is vital to implement a better test design here and add a "guard" for this test.
 Before we assert the text of our card, we’ll make sure that all cards are present in DOM:

 ```js {3}
 cy,visit('/board/1')